MAUVE Scores for Generative Models: Theory and Practice: Practical Computation of the Divergence Frontier and its Summaries

 \myparagraph{Estimation Error With Smoothing} We bound the statistical error in estimating the divergence $D_f(P \Vert Q)$ between $P$ and $Q$ using their add-constant estimators $\hat P_{n}^b$ and $\hat Q_{n}^b$ introduced in \eqref{eq:add_constant} and illustrated in \Cref{fig:missing-mass}.
 Again, this result also holds for the $\fint_\kl$ and $\midp_\kl$, as well as the coordinates of the KL and $\chi^2$ divergence frontiers.
-It is proved in \Cref{apppend:sub:stat_error_smoothing}.
+This result is proved in \Cref{apppend:sub:stat_error_smoothing}.

 \begin{theorem} Assume that $k := |\Supp{P}| \vee |\Supp{Q}| \in \mathbb{N} \cup \{\infty\}$.
 Let $n \ge 3$, $c_1 := \ConstI + \ConstITil$, and $c_2 := \ConstII \vee \ConstZTil +\ConstIITil \vee \ConstZ$.
 Under \Cref{asmp:fdiv}, we have,